Key Takeaways:

 - Learn how to cope with stress, triggers, and emotions in a healthier way

 This stage of rehab is all about creating long-term change.
-It’s not about getting back to who you were—it’s about becoming who you want to be.
 Rehab at Capistrano Beach Recovery provides support through every phase of this rebuilding process, including life skills development, relapse prevention, and aftercare planning.

 How Long Is Rehab and Why Does Duration Matter?